aayars/py-noisemaker/docs/composer.rst

 3) What are the noise generation parameters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Noisemaker's noise generator has several parameters, and these simply need to live somewhere.
 Noise generator parameters are modeled in each preset's ``generator`` dictionary.
 Generator parameters may be defined in this dictionary, or can be fed in from settings.
-Just as with ``settings``, extending a preset inherits this dictionary, enabling preset authors to override or add key/value pairs.
+Just as with ``settings``, layering inherits this dictionary, enabling preset authors to override or add key/value pairs.
 Unlike ``settings``, the keys found in this dictionary are not free-form, but must be valid parameters to `noisemaker.generators.multires <api.html#noisemaker.generators.multires>`_.

 .. code-block:: python